Qualitative equivalence between incompatibility and Bell nonlocality

-We answer our question in the {\em affirmative} by providing an explicit recipe for constructing a quantum realization of any joint measurability structure that also leads to a Bell violation.
-To do this, we combine the results of Refs.~\cite{WPF09,BV18} with the methods of Ref.~\cite{KHF14}, leading to a straightforward recipe for Bell-violating quantum realizations of arbitrary joint measurability structures.
+We will answer our question in the affirmative by providing an explicit recipe for constructing a quantum realization of any joint measurability structure that also leads to a Bell inequality violation.